 The best leaders who lead from the heart understand the double-edged sword that is their emotions.
 Emotions are both their greatest strengths and greatest weaknesses.
 Those who lead maturely from the heart avoid selfishness, manipulation, jealousy, and self-involvement.

-Subtypes of Heart leaders include Helpers (empathetic and great at handling conflict); Entertainers (who are charismatic and perfect when style and substance must standout); and Artists (who are creative and innovative but risk being too self-involved).
+Subtypes of Heart leaders include Helpers (empathetic and great at handling conflict); Entertainers (who are charismatic and perfect when style and substance must stand out); and Artists (who are creative and innovative but risk being too self-involved).

 Gut leaders are strongly engaged with their world – a world from which they have high expectations.
-Mature gut leaders can reach agreements that others probably cannot, finding common ground as long as they avoid being too perfectionistic and paralyzing people with fear of mistakes.
+Mature gut leaders can reach agreements that others probably cannot, finding common ground as long as they avoid being too perfectionistic and paralyzing people with the fear of mistakes.